 Then, I pulled the fabric firmly, but evenly, around all sides and attached with a staple gun.

 Time to attach the top to your bench.
 Just place the top on the base and attach with pocket hole screws.

 The bench is all done, now time to enjoy my new build in the bedroom.
 This bench is going to get a lot of use, especially in the morning when I am getting ready for work.
+I chose the bright cover design for it because I wanted it to bring a bit more color to the bedroom.
 Here are some pics of my bench in its new home.

 That’s it for this project.
 I hope you all enjoyed it!!